 Figure 5.
-Response ratio of natural infrastructure interventions (PRO, FOR, SWC) and untreated degraded land (RANGE, BARE) relative to cropland and rangeland.
+Response ratio of natural infrastructure interventions (PRO, FOR, SWC) relative to cropland and rangeland.
 The plots show the mean response ratio (points) and its standard error (solid lines) for soil organic carbon (SOC) and bulk density (BD) in the topsoil, runoff coefficient (RC) and soil loss rate (Sloss), specific sediment yield (SSY) and catchment-wide runoff ratio (RCC).
-When the number of individual treatment-control studies is below 4, the symbols are shown in lighter colours.
+When the number of individual treatment-control studies is below 4, the symbols are shown in lighter colors.